WebberZone/where-did-they-go-from-here/README.md

 ## Description

 Have you seen Amazon's product pages?
 Amazon is a great example of visitor retention through recommendations.
-All of Amazon's pages have a "Customers who bought this item also bought".
+All of Amazon's pages have a "Customers who viewed this item also viewed".
 And how many times have you clicked those links?
 I know I have!

 Now you can implement the same feature on your WordPress blog. **WebberZone Followed Posts** let's you show "Readers who viewed this page, also viewed" links on your page.